-Table 2Scenarios From Study 4
+Table 2 Scenarios From Study 4

-Scenario name Scenario Target behavior "Donuts at work" Work meeting: Imagine that you are attending an in-person work meeting with several colleagues in the middle of the afternoon.
+Scenario name Scenario Target behavior "Donuts at work" Work meeting: Imagine that you are attending an in-person work meeting with several colleague middle of the afternoon.
 You arrive a few minutes early.
-When you walk into the room, there is a large table in the center with some people sitting around it, talking to each other as they settle in.
+When you walk into there is a large table in the center with some people sitting around it, talking to other as they settle in.
 You take an open seat.
-As you sit down, you see one of your colleagues has a donut box in front of him.
-Another colleague says, "Donuts?" {Normative version} The first colleague says, "Yeah, they're a bunch left over from an earlier meeting with some clients.
-Feel free, anyone." {Counternormative version} Take a donut "Lunch dessert" The first colleague says, "Yeah, they're a bunch for a meeting after this with some clients."
-Midday lunch with friends: Imagine that you are out at lunch with a couple of friends in the middle of the week.
+As you sit down, you see one of your colleagues has a donut box in front of him colleague says, "Donuts?"
+[Normative version] The first colleague says, "Yeah, they're a bunch left over from an earlier meetin some clients.
+Feel free, anyone."
+Take a donut {Counternormative version} "Lunch dessert" The first colleague says, "Yeah, they're a bunch for a meeting after this with some clients."
+Midday lunch with friends: Order a dessert Lunch dessert Imagine that you are out at lunch with a couple of friends in the middle of the week.
 It is a beautiful day outside and you are eating on a patio.
 You have just finished your main course and are feeling good about having eaten a reasonably healthy lunch.
 The waiter comes by and asks if you would like to order dessert.
 The waiter lists several items.
-There is a ganache chocolate cake, a crème brûlée, bread pudding, ice cream, and more. {Normative version} Your two friends look happy to stay for a while.
+There is a ganache chocolate cake, a crème brûlée, bread pudding, ice cream, and more.
+Order a dessert {Normative version} Your two friends look happy to stay for a while.
 Both say yes, and each orders a dessert.
-Order a dessert "Extra balaing at dinnar" [Counternormative version] Your two friends look like they are ready to wrap up the meal and leave.
+(Counternormative version) Your two friends look like they are ready to wrap up the meal and leave.
 Both say no thanks, and neither orders a dessert.
-[Normative version] Take a second helping "Extra helping at dinner" Casual dinner party: Imagine that your friend is hosting a casual dinner party where five dishes will be served.
+"Extra helping at dinner" {Normative version} Take a second helping Casual dinner party: Imagine that your friend is hosting a casual dinner party where five dishes will be served.
 The host brings the food out from the kitchen to a side table.
 She invites each guest to help themselves.
 You find two dishes good, but you especially like the third dish.
 You finish your helping quickly. {Counternormative version} Formal dinner party: Imagine that your friend is hosting a formal dinner party where five courses will be served.
 The host brings the food out from the kitchen to a side table.
 She sets out the first course on carefully arranged plates and serves it to each guest.
 The first two courses are good, but you especially like the third course.
 You finish your serving quickly.
-Take a second helping "Cookies at a youth soccer game" Youth soccer game: Imagine that you are at a soccer game for your niece.
+"Cookies at a youth soccer game" Youth soccer game: Imagine that you are at a soccer game for your niece.
 The kids play hard and have fun.
 After the game, one of the parents lays out snacks on a picnic table for everyone.
-The snacks include a batch of fresh-baked homemade cookies. {Normative version} There is plenty of food, and enough cookies for both kids and adults to have a few. {Counternormative version} There is enough food for the kids, and just enough cookies for each kid to have one.
-Take a cookie
+The snacks include a batch of fresh-baked homemade cookies. {Normative version} Take a cookie There is plenty of food, and enough cookies for both kids and adults to have a few.
+(Counternormative version) There is enough food for the kids, and just enough cookies for each kid to have one.